sregger/pipe-issue/README.md

 A repository to test out an issue noticed while piping nodejs streams

 # How to run
+Install dependencies using

+> npm install

+Generate the testData using

+> node generate-testData

 Setup a http server using

 > npx http-server testData/

-Then run this script using
+Run the script using

 > node streamers.js

 # Good reads